Aliases for GATA1 Gene

 GeneCards Summary for GATA1 Gene

-GATA1 (GATA Binding Protein 1 (Globin Transcription Factor 1)) is a Protein Coding gene.
-Diseases associated with GATA1 include thrombocytopenia with beta-thalassemia, x-linked and gata1-related x-linked cytopenia.
-Among its related pathways are Hemostasis and G-AlphaQ Signaling.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
-An important paralog of this gene is GATA5.
+GATA1 (GATA Binding Protein 1) is a Protein Coding gene.
+Diseases associated with GATA1 include Thrombocytopenia With Beta-Thalassemia, X-Linked and Thrombocytopenia, X-Linked, With Or Without Dyserythropoietic Anemia.
+Among its related pathways are Notch-mediated HES/HEY network and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
+An important paralog of this gene is GATA2.

 Transcriptional activator or repressor which probably serves as a general switch factor for erythroid development.
-It binds to DNA sites with the consensus sequence 5-[AT]GATA[AG]-3 within regulatory regions of globin genes and of other genes expressed in erythroid cells.
+It binds to DNA sites with the consensus sequence 5'-[AT]GATA[AG]-3' within regulatory regions of globin genes and of other genes expressed in erythroid cells.
+Activates the transcription of genes involved in erythroid differentiation of K562 erythroleukemia cells, including HBB, HBG1/2, ALAS2 and HMBS (PubMed:24245781).